rmartone/missionlog/README.md

 ## Initialize

-Tags typically refer to a subsystem or component like `'security'` or `FooBar.name`.When missionlog is initialized they can be assigned a level, otherwise they default to `INFO`.
-When a message's level is greater than or equal to its `tag`'s level, missionlog fires the callkack.
-This simple but elegant approach to logging is flexible.
+Tags typically refer to a subsystem or component like `'security'` or `FooBar.name`.When missionlog is initialized, tags can be assigned a level.
+When a message's level is greater than or equal to its `tag`'s assigned level, missionlog executes a callkack.
+This simple and elegant approach to logging is incredibly flexible.
+For example, with **missionlog** you can seamlessly migrate from  `console` logging to a sophisticated cloud service with minimal impact!

 ```javascript
 // var log = require('missionlog').log;